 The film picks up with Logan aka Wolverine (Jackman) sleeping in the woods and having sexy dreams about Jean Grey (Famke Janssen, who shows up throughout the movie in a handful of sequences) that always seems to end bloody.
 He’s a grizzled, broken, and lost animal (in body and mind), tortured by his past and indifferent to his future.
 His only buddy is a bear, and they spend their time marking their territory in the woods.
 He only shows up in town for batteries, but that’s when a spunky red-haired Yukio (Rila Fukushima) spots him and informs him that a Japanese soldier whose life he saved during WWII is dying, and the man wants to pay Logan back.
 Chased by the cops after a bar incident (what is the deal with Logan and bar incidents involving redneck types?), Logan skedaddles to Japan.

-Logan reunites with a dying Yashida (Hal Yamanouchi), the richest man in Japan, who claims he and his mysterious scientist/doctor (Svetlana Khodchenkova) have found a way to take away Logan’s mortality.
+Logan reunites with a dying Yashida (Hal Yamanouchi), the richest man in Japan, who claims he and his mysterious scientist/doctor (Svetlana Khodchenkova) have found a way to take away Logan’s immortality.
 Now Logan can get rid of that bothersome regenerative mutant power that’s become the bane of his existence.
 Except, well, Logan says No. Which is odd.
 I thought the whole point was that he wants a mortal existence?
 Doesn’t he spend all his dreams with Jean Grey saying he wants to join her in the afterlife?
 But hey, he’s a complicated man, and it’s about to get more complicated.
 After a night at the Yashida compound, Logan wakes up to discover that he’s not healing nearly as fast as he once did, and bullets now hurt.
 Like, really, really hurt.
 He starts hobbling around like a gimp hurt.

 That’s not good, especially since he sort of falls for Yashida’s granddaughter Mariko (Tao Okamoto), who happens to already be engaged to some political douche.
 Mariko’s dad Shingen (Hiroyuki Sanada) is up to no good and doesn’t seem to be particularly discreet about it, and a bunch of Yakuza and ninja types are all up in everyone’s bidness, especially when it comes to Mariko.
 Featuring a script by Mark Bomback and Scott Frank (with some script doctoring by the prolific Christopher McQuarrie), “The Wolverine” is probably your most accessible film to the character yet.
 The Logan we see here is much more human than even he wants to admit.
 Despite his powers and his brooding, the fact is, ol Logan really does want to live.
 He just needs a reason.